SriHemaN/Workshop-/README.md

                         -top :  use the specified module as top module

-Step 5: Generate the netlist
+**Step 5:** Generate the netlist

                         abc -liberty ../my_lib/lib/SKY130_fd_sc_hd_-tt_025C_1v80.lib

+                        Where,

-                        abd : Does technology mapping of yosys's internal gate library to a target architecture.
+                        abc : Does technology mapping of yosys's internal gate library to a target architecture.

-Step 6: Look for the graphical version of logic which has been realized
+**Step 6:** Look for the graphical version of logic which has been realized

                         show